The Lab Assembled:

 Kim is a anthropology and environmental studies undergraduate working in the Human Paleogenomics Lab with interests in archaeology, forensic anthropology, and primatology.

-Chris Dory (Undergraduate Research Assistant):
+Christopher Dory (Undergraduate Research Assistant):

 Former Lab Members: